venveo/craft-documentsearch/README.md

 Extracts keywords and phrases from PDF documents and adds them to Craft CMS's native search index.

 **NOTE:**
 Please try before you buy and make sure this plugin suits your needs.
 You may not get the results you're expecting!
+Certain document types do not necessarily lend themselves well to this process.

 **NOTE:**
 If you're looking for a full-text document search solution, this isn't it.
 The purpose of this plugin is to boil down large documents to consumable sizes for a PHP-based web server.